 How many animals are there?
 How do they change from year to year and from area to area?
 These basic questions allows managers to make decisions about when, where, and how an activity can be conducted without undue harassment of protected species frequently occurring in areas of high human activity.

-The NOAA Fisheries Office of Science and Technology’s marine mammal and sea turtle population assessment activities focus on improving the quality and frequency of assessments, including:
+The NOAA Fisheries Office of Science and Technology’s marine mammal and sea turtle population assessment activities focus on improving the quality, type, and frequency of assessments, including:

 - Administering an internal Marine Turtle Stock Assessment Program, which is designed to support NOAA Fisheries Science Center projects that will improve sea turtle assessments by addressing themes drawn from ESA recovery Plans and 5-year reviews, the 2010 NRC report on sea turtle assessments, and the marine protected species stock assessment implementation plan (SAIP), including data and analysis gaps.